grygy/inqool-react-interview/README.md

 ## Submitting the solution

+**DO NOT FORK this repository**

-FORK this repository and add the solution there.
+Download `github-api.ts`, create your own repository, and add the solution there.
 It should be clear how to build and run the project locally.

 ## Bonus (don't need to be in the below specific order)
 - Deal with errors coming from the backend